david-diep/wicked-sales-js/README.md

  Run "npm install" to install the dependencies.
  Start the service postgreSql with  "sudo service postgresql start".
  Create the database with "createdb wickedsales".
-  Run "npm run db:import".
+ Run "npm run db:import" to import the database.
  Rename the ".env.example" file to ".env" and customize its settings.
- Then run "npm run dev".
+ Then run "npm run dev" to start the website.
  A local copy should then be accessible at localhost:3000 or the localhost:DEV_SERVER_PORT specified in the .env folder.